 The newborn babies sleep for around 14 to 17 hours a day.
 On average the newborn sleeps about 16.5 hours and wake up frequently for feedings.
 Breastfed babies typically eat every 2 to 3 hours and formula-fed babies eat every 3-4 hours.

 How much milk does baby needs?

 Feed your baby on demand rather by checking the clock.
 Babies generally eat at least 8 to 12 times.
-To check whether your baby had enough there are few clues – if the baby is happy and the baby’s weight gain is appropriate, baby should sleep 1.5 to 2 hours post feed, and whether the baby is making enough dirty diapers(urine) around 6 to 8 times the baby is probably getting enough.
+To check whether your baby had enough there are few clues – if the baby is happy and the baby’s weight gain is appropriate, a baby should sleep 1.5 to 2 hours post feed, and whether the baby is making enough dirty diapers(urine) around 6 to 8 times the baby is probably getting enough.

-You can give bath to the baby from birth unless the baby’s weight is less than 2.5kgs.
-A sponge bath can be given if the weight is below 2.5kgs till umbilical cord falls off and navel heals completely.
+You can give a bath to the baby from birth unless the baby’s weight is less than 2.5kgs.
+A sponge bath can be given if the weight is below 2.5kgs till the umbilical cord falls off and navel heals completely.
 Keep all the items ready before giving a bath to your baby- a soft towel, mild gentle soap, and shampoo, a clean diaper, clean dry clothes.
 You can start giving massage to the little one once the umbilical cord falls off.